 Many of the glass plate negatives taken by George Dexter (1862-1927) and Edward Darling (1874 – 1962), were stored away for almost a century.

 Ipswich High School “Old Time Ipswich.” featuring block prints created and printed by the students for each month of the calendar.

 Many of these photos were digitally developed from original glass negatives taken by three early Ipswich photographers Arthur Wesley Dow, George Dexter, and Edward L. Darling.

 The Native American village of Agawam became a Puritan settlement in 1633 as an outpost of the Massachusetts Bay Colony.
 The community was named Ipswich in 1634 upon the official founding of the town.
 Click on any photo to begin the slideshow.

 Click on any image to begin the slideshow.
-To leave the slideshow and return to Stories from Ipswich hit the Esc button or click on the X in the top left corner.
+To leave the slideshow and return to Historic Ipswich, hit the Esc button or click on the X in the top corner.

 Historic photos of the Ipswich River from original glass negatives taken by early Ipswich photographers Arthur Wesley Dow, George Dexter and Edward L. Darling.

 Until 350 years ago, the Ipswich River ran unencumbered from its origin 35 miles upstream, carving its way through a 148-square-mile watershed.
 Herring, shad, salmon and alewife swam upstream to spawn.
 Thomas Franklin Waters noted that, “Great shoals of alewives came up the river in the Spring and […]

 Perhaps the best-known early Ipswich Photographer was George Dexter (1862-1927).
 His photographs along with those of Edward Lee Darling (1874-1962) provide a wonderful visual history of the town.